t-geindre/php-gpio/README.md

     www-data ALL=NOPASSWD:/path/to/the/blinker
 ```

-Replace /path/to/the/blinker with your project path
+Replace `/path/to/the/blinker` with your single API client PHP file.

-The blinker file provided is ready to use the API.
+The blinker file provided now has the sufficient permissions & is ready to use the GPIO API.
 You do not need to install apache2-suexec nor suPHP.

 You can test the blinker file solution with the `blinkerTest.php` file provided here: